NotDarkn/XinaA15_Unforked/MESSAGE FROM XINA.md

 If your environment is damaged, you can restart your phone, turn on the "rebuild jailbreak rnvironment" switch, and then press "open jailbreak" to re-jailbreak.

-If there is a Sileo 522 error, you can try clearing Sileo's cache.
-If it's still invalid for you, try to restore/reset your iPhone/iPad settings.
+If you encounter a Sileo 522 error, you can try clearing Sileo's cache to fix it.
+If it's still erroring however, try resetting your iPhone/iPad settings.

 **Supported development environments**